 The kinematic constraint method uses the impact and release conditions of Hughes et al. [1976].
 It was initially implemented in DYNA2D [Hallquist 1976b] and extended to three dimensions in DYNA3D.
-This method imposes constraints on the global equations by transforming the nodal displacement components of the tracked surface nodes along the x Indicates nodes treated as free surface nodes contact interface.
+This method imposes constraints on the global equations by transforming the nodal displacement components of the tracked surface nodes along the contact interface.
 This transformation has the effect of eliminating the normal degree of freedom of nodes.
 To preserve the efficiency of the explicit time integration, the mass is lumped to the extent that only the global degrees of freedom of each reference surface node are coupled.
 Impact and release conditions are imposed to ensure momentum conservation.
 The release conditions are only of academic interest and were quickly removed from the original implementations.